 Web Summit in Lisbon is one of the largest international conferences focused on business, tech and innovation.
 As it is a huge conference (60,000+ people), people are less likely to organically run into each other.
 Therefore, to make the most of it, you should go with a plan and begin setting meetings well in advance. – Adelyn Zhou, TOPBOTS

 Rather than focusing on content, Mastermind Talks puts an emphasis on relationships.
 The attendees are highly curated and the event is built around opportunities to create deep connections with others in the community. – Zach Obront, Book in a Box

 The answers above are provided by members of Young Entrepreneur Council (YEC), an invite-only organization comprised of the world’s most promising young entrepreneurs.
 In partnership with Citi, YEC recently launched BusinessCollective, a free virtual mentorship program that helps millions of entrepreneurs start and grow businesses.Opinions expressed here are the opinions of the author.
-Influencive does not endrose or review brands mentioned; does not and can not investigate relationships with brands, products, and people mentioned and is up to the author to disclose.
+Influencive does not endorse or review brands mentioned; does not and can not investigate relationships with brands, products, and people mentioned and is up to the author to disclose.
 VIP Contributors and Contributors, amongst other accounts and articles, are professional fee-based.